thecloudgarage/boomi-examples/boomi-iot-pipeline-v2/boomi_dir/boomi_profiles/formats.md

 ## Processor Map Input Profile (Flatfile)

-> **NOTE** timestamp format is retained as character as incoming messages are received as string and then transformed to JSON, wherein date/time formats are not understood by JSON..
+> **NOTE** timestamp format is retained as type "character".
+Incoming MQTT messages are received as string and then transformed to JSON down the pipeline.
+Herein date/time formats are not understood by JSON..
 So we retain timestamp value as type "character"

 | data element | data format option | format |
 | --------------- | --------------- | --------------- |